 Under current law, the Commissioner may sell cigarettes seized by the Commissioner.
-The bill specifies that the Commissioner is required instead to destroy the cigarettes.
+The bill authorizes the Commissioner to either sell or destroy the cigarettes.
 The Commissioner's destruction of cigarettes does not render the owner of the cigarettes immune from possible fines and penalties.